 For instance, you could programme your smart home gear to respond to the phrase 'Alexa, I’m home', thereby turning the lights on, turning up the thermostat and setting a Wi-Fi connected kettle to boil.
 Genius.

-If you’re the forgetful type, there’s no need any more to tie a piece of string around your finger in the vain hope it’ll help you remember some task or another.
-Smart assistants all have the capacity to set timed reminders with just a simple spoken request, firing off an alarm and notifying you of what needs doing, when.
+Perfect for the forgetful types, smart assistants have the capacity to set timed reminders with just a simple spoken request.
+This will fire off an alarm and notify you of what needs doing, and when.

 When you make a reminder using a smart speaker, it’ll also intelligently transfer it to your phone too, so you don’t forget anything while you’re out and about either.